What to Know Before You Go

 Your line-up email will detail the staging street and the time you must arrive.

 Q: On the day of the parade, where is contingent and volunteer check-in?

 The information booth will be near 22nd and P Streets.
 Vehicle contingents are NOT required to check-in at the desk.
 Vehicles will check in with their color marshal when they enter the staging area.
 Restrooms will be available at the Church of the Pilgrims (P Street between P & Q)

 Q: When is the mandatory Parade Volunteer Orientation Meeting?

-The Parade Volunteer Orientation is tentatively scheduled for May 13th.
-More to details to come.
+The Parade Volunteer Orientation is tentatively scheduled for at May 17 at Loews Madison Hotel.

 Q: Where can I find information on leasing a trailer that we can decorate to be our float?